How do you organise an effective sales tour? Methods & tools

 A sales tour is a series of visits to customers and prospects made by a sales representative over a given period of time and in a given geographical area.

-It therefore needs to be well organised to ensure the best use of time and human resources.
+It therefore needs to be well organised to make the best use of the company's time and human resources.

 What is the purpose of a sales tour?

-Sales calls often serve sales objectives.
+Sales rounds often serve sales objectives.
 But the issues involved are actually more complex than that:

 - prospecting in the field